• Skip to Content

 • B.S.
 Economics and M.S.
 Economics

-• Have a 3.0 after the fall semester of your sophomore year,
+• Have a 3.0 after the fall semester of their sophomore year,

 • Have completed 24 undergraduate credits in residence,

-• Indicate your interest in the program by March of your junior year, and
+• Indicate interest in the program by March of their junior year, and

 • Successfully complete the required courses.